winterwang/TestReDOC/wordtemplate-AJCN.md

 </div>

-1. Department of Public Health, Aichi Medical University, Nagakute, Aichi, JAPAN (C.W.);
+1. Department of Public Health, Aichi Medical University, Nagakute, Aichi, JAPAN (C.W.)
-3. Brain, Performance and Nutrition Research Centre, Northumbria University, Newcastle, UK (S.A.);
+3. Faculty of Medicine, School of Public Health, Imperial College London, London, UK (S.A.)
+1. Department of Public Health and Infectious Diseases, University of Rome La Sapienza, Rome, Italy (L.P.)
-1. Department of Medical Statistics, London School of Hygiene & Tropical Medicine, London, UK (L.P.)
+1. Department of Medical Statistics, London School of Hygiene & Tropical Medicine, London, UK
+1. Department of Global Health, School of Tropical Medicine and Global Health, University of Nagasaki, Nagasaki, JAPAN

 Corresponding Author: Luigi Palla

-Present address for L.P.: Department of Medical Statistics, London School of Hygiene & Tropical Medicine, Keppel Street, London, WC1E 7HT, United Kingdom. (email: Luigi.Palla\<at\>lshtm.ac.uk)
+Present address for L.P.: Department of Public Health and Infectious Diseases, University of Rome La Sapienza, Piazzale Aldo Moro 5, Rome, 00185, Italy. (email: Luigi.Palla\<at\>uniroma1.it)

 Sources of Support: This work was supported by Grants-in-Aid for Young Scientists (grant number 19K20199 to C.W.) from the Japan Society for the Promotion of Science (JSPS).